Like Medieval serfs, passengers cannot access full legal system for aviation consumer rights

 We reached this point because airline passengers have no standing in any court.
 Only the DOT can act against unfair or deceptive acts or practices of airlines, basically any anti-consumer practice.
 DOT is the sole creator and enforcer of airline consumers rights in the field of air travel.
 Where DOT has not prescribed the rules of the road in terms of consumer protections, consumers of air travel are typically without rights and without remedies — like serfs in the Middle Ages.

-Hopefully, this new focus on consumer protections that has exploded into the national media will find new congressional and DOT focus.
-Consumer protections need to find their way into customer service plans and contracts of carriage of every airline that serves customers in the U.S. whether they are domestic carriers or foreign.
+Aviation consumer rights need to find their way into customer service plans and contracts of carriage of every airline that serves customers in the U.S. whether they are domestic carriers or foreign.

 DOT should also begin a program to educate travelers about their travel rights.
 At luggage carousels, posters and videos should educate passengers about their compensation rights.
 Denied boarding compensation should be clearly explained.
 The availability of international flight delay compensation under both European Union rules and the Montreal Treaty should be described to passengers.